wdzeng/nctucs-na-hw4/README.md

 ```

 ## Clean
-If for some reason you fail and you want to rerun the scirpt, you should clean your environment.
+If for some reason you fail and you want to rerun the scirpt, you should clean your environment before retrying.
 ```
 cd ~/nahw4
 sudo ./clean.sh <student_id>